rapidmethodstomata/rapidmethodstomata/README.md

 This folder contains images of individual stomata.

 Check the quality of images before proceeding to the next step.
-Delete images where stomata are not clear to not include them in the analysis.
+Delete images where stomata are not clear to exclude it from analysis.

 Move individual stomata images to “*Species*SegmentedImages” folder in your Google Drive.